 Waterbuck hunting South Africa is hunting for the fourth largest antelope in South Africa.
 As the name indicates, this rather stocky antelope can be found close to a permanent water source.
-Waterbuck do not mind stepping into a waterhole to drink from the center, away from the hustle and bustle at the edge of the drinking facility.
-Waterbuck are large, stocky antelope.
+Waterbuck do not mind stepping into a waterhole to drink from the center of a water hole.
+This keeps them away from the hustle and bustle at the edge of the drinking facility.

-On approaching a waterhole, the large and older bulls will walk in the back of the herd patiently waiting to see if any form of danger is lurking that will perhaps attack the smaller younger animals eager to have a long drink.
+On approaching a waterhole, the large and older bulls will walk in the back of the herd patiently.
+They will wait to see if any form of danger is lurking while allowing the younger animals to warn of any possible danger.

 Waterbuck hunting South Africa is hunting for one of the top 10 most wanted antelopes to hunt.